Gennady Golovkin: Golovkin vs. Murata

-After multiple rumors of a unification match between Golovkin and WBA (Super) champion Ryōta Murata, it was announced on 27 October 2021 that a deal had been agreed between the two to stage the bout in the latter's home country of Japan, at the Saitama Super Arena in Saitama on 29 December 2021.
-On 2 December 2021, it was announced that the bout was postponed indefinitely due to announced restrictions in response to the rising Omicron variant of Covid-19 that prohibited foreigners from visiting Japan.
+After multiple rumours of a unification match between Golovkin and WBA (Super) champion Ryōta Murata, it was announced on 27 October 2021 that a deal had been agreed between the two to stage the bout in the latter's home country of Japan, at the Saitama Super Arena in Saitama on 29 December 2021.
+On 2 December 2021, it was announced that the bout was postponed indefinitely due to announced restrictions in response to the rising Omicron variant of COVID-19 that prohibited foreigners from visiting Japan.
 The fight was eventually rescheduled for 9 April 2022.

 On the night, Golovkin defeated Murata by ninth-round technical knockout.
 In his first fight in over a year, Golovkin made a slow start, with Murata landing the more meaningful punches in the early rounds, sustaining attacks to the body of Golovkin.
 From the fifth round onward, Golovkin settled into the fight, hurting his opponent as Murata's output dropping as the fight progressed.
 In the ninth round, Golovkin knocked his opponent down, prompting Murata's corner to throw in the towel.